 Is Coop Maintenance Tax Deductible?

 Just like a job interview, a coop board interview requires preparation.
-Your Coop board may ask you to appear with all the occupants for the Premisses, even if they are not a part of the Purchase application.
-If you have a pet, Your board will likely want to see your pet at the interview with you.
-As Covid-19 hit New York, Most of the Coop Board Interviews have been conducted remotely via Zoom meetings.
-Purchasers shall also know that coop boards are notorious for asking really personal and intimidating questions or require you to explain some of your life decisions.
+Your Coop board may ask you to appear with all the occupants for the Premisses, even if they are not a part of the purchase application.
+If you have a pet, your board will likely want to see your pet at the interview with you.
+As Covid-19 hit New York, most Coop Board Interviews have been conducted remotely via Zoom meetings.
+Purchasers should also know that coop boards are notorious for asking personal and intimidating questions or requiring you to explain some of your life decisions.

 A landmark court case has opened the door for the removal of disruptive shareholders from co-ops.
 This groundbreaking ruling empowers co-op boards to address abusive neighbors, setting them apart from condos that face limitations in dealing with problematic residents.
 Many co-op proprietary leases contain provisions that enable eviction in response to objectionable behavior, either through a board or shareholder vote.